 Man charged with threatening officer

-He was released from custody after posting a $2,000 cash bond.
+Summers was released after posting a $1,000 cash bond.